When we talk about productivity and ADHD, most people immediately think about planners, time management, or motivation.

 • Are you overstimulated or under stimulated?

-Micro-regulation tools can help you recalibrate throughout the day:
+Examples of regulation tools that can help you recalibrate throughout the day include:

 • Grounding techniques like 5 4 3 2 1